 - In the Scene Manager window, select the scene or scene group to add a layer object.
-The selected scene or scene group is displayed in the active Main Viewport. - 2.
-In the Layers section of the Object Library window, click the Layer Object 💹 button.
+The selected scene or scene group is displayed in the active Main Viewport. - In the Layers section of the Object Library window, click the Layer Object button.
 A new layer object is added to the scene or scene group in the Object Manager.

-3. In the Object Inspector - Layer Object window, click the Rendering tab.
+In the Object Inspector - Layer Object window, click the Rendering tab.
+The Rendering tab opens.